-During tax season (January 1 - April 15), the Library provides free federal tax forms and instruction booklets to the public until supplies run out.
+During tax season (January 1 - April 15), the Library provides free federal tax forms to the public until supplies run out.
 Patrons may also print tax forms from the following web sites: for federal tax forms, http://www.irs.gov; for Kentucky tax forms, http://revenue.ky.gov/forms.
 The Kentucky Department of Revenue no longer provides free tax forms to libraries.
 Patrons must download the forms or call 502-564-3658 for mailed forms.

-- Class visits may include a storytime, tour of the library, and time for checkout.
-We would also be happy to tailor a visit to suit your specific needs.
+Class visits may include a storytime, tour of the library, and time for checkout.
+We would be happy to tailor a visit to suit your specific needs.
 Please schedule class visits at least 3 weeks in advance.
 Submit a request for a class visit.

 Test proctoring is offered to students at no charge.
 Appointments must be made in advance and students are responsible for arranging exams with their instructor or institution.
 For details please review our policy on proctoring exams.